base2arthur/rule-matrix/README.md

 |           |                                                                               |
 |           |                                                                               |

-##The field line
+## The field line
 Must be row number 3
 The field from the object you are passing in.

-##label
+## label
 Must be row number 4 is it exists
 A label is returned in position 2 of the callback.
 Useful for dynamic front ends

-##value
+## Value
 This is either the value you are comparing against or the value to be returned

-##Return and Result
+## Calc is incorporated into a Mustache function
-We now have a special vield value called calc.
-WHen the field type is Number or Double, you can execute a formula using mathjs to return the value
+We now have a special field value called calc.
+When the field type is Number or Double, you can execute a formula using mathjs to return the value.
 ie: {{#calc}}(p-v){{/calc}}